ocbe-uio/BayesMallows/README.md

 and Antoniano-Villalobos (2019) outlines how informative priors can be used within the model.

+Updating of the posterior distribution based on new data, using sequential Monte Carlo methods, is implemented and described in a separate vignette which can be shown with the command `vignette("SMC-Mallows")`.

 ### Applications

 Among the current applications, Q. Liu et al. (2019a) applied the